nithinraj04/LD_Project/README.md

 The five bits of `Inp` pin is used to give input values for the selected operation.
 Temperature control takes 4 bit unsigned values (16°C to 32°C) of format 0xxxx.
 Capacity takes 2 bit input of format 000xx (25%, 50%, 75% and 100%).
 Both fan speed and timer takes 3 bit input values of format 00xxx.

+### Washing Machine

+You can control wash time, rinse time, spin time and cloth type using this device.
+Four different such presets can be stored and later be used.
+The port `s3` is used to chose between whether to write to ther registers or to read from the registers.
+The ports `s4` and `s5` are used to choose the preset number (i.e, mode1, mode2, mode3 and mode4).

+0 0 0 => Write to mode 1\
+0 0 1 => Write to mode 2\
+0 1 0 => Write to mode 3\
+0 1 1 => Write to mode 4\
+1 0 0 => Read/run mode 1\
+1 0 1 => Read/run mode 2\
+1 1 0 => Read/run mode 3\
+1 1 1 => Read/run mode 4

+Note that this device uses the four 4-bit input ports `wash`, `rinse`, `spin` and `cloth`; rather than the standard input port `inp`.
+Note that to reset the output of washing machines to 0000, just chose write mode and leave rest of the inputs blank.
 \
 \
 \